-Due Focus Task type and overview of Comp onent Weight Your Your Date Outcomes content and skills addressed in task Α В С D (%) Mark Rank Wk.
-8 Term 4 SCT12-4, SCT12-5, SCT12-7, SCT12-10 Multi modal presentation Develop and produce a personal view on the challenge of evil and suffering in the world.
-15 10 5 5 35% 1 Wk.
-3 Term 2 SCT12-4, SCT12-5, SCT12-8, SCT12-9 Service proposal and evaluation Propose, enact and evaluate acts of service or self-sacrifice.
-10 5 10 10 35% 1 Wk.
-3-4 Term 3 SCT12-1, SCT12-2, SCT12-3, SCT12-4, SCT12-5, SCT12-6, SCT12-9, SCT12-10 Examination Critically investigate an area of Catholic social teaching in exam conditions.
-15 5 5 5 30% 1 TOTAL 40 20 20 20 100%
+Due Focus Task type and overview of content Component Weight Your Your Date Outcomes and skills addressed in task A В С D (%) Mark Rank Wk.
+7 Term 4 SCT12-4, SCT12-5, SCT12-7, SCT12-10 Multi modal presentation Develop and produce a personal view on the challenge of evil and suffering in the world.
+15 10 5 5 35% / Wk.
+7 Term 2 SCT12-4, SCT12-5, SCT12-8, SCT12-9 Service proposal Propose several acts of service.
+10 5 10 10 35% / Wk.
+3-4 Term 3 SCT12-1, SCT12-2, SCT12-3, SCT12-4, SCT12-5, SCT12-6, SCT12-9, SCT12-10 Written examination Critically investigate an area of Catholic social teaching in exam conditions.
+15 5 5 5 30% / • TOTAL 40 20 20 20 100%

-CON IPONENTS WEIGHTINGS A Knowledge and understanding of course content 40% В Religious skills in: (a) using Scripture and Catholic Church; (b) documents analysis, synthesis and evaluation based on evidence from Scripture, theology, philosophy and other relevant sources 20% С Inquiry and research skills 20% D Communication of religious ideas and understanding in appropriate forms 20%
+COM IPONENTS WEIGHTINGS Knowledge and understanding of course content 40% В Religious skills in: (a) using Scripture and Catholic Church; (b) documents analysis, synthesis and evaluation based on evidence from Scripture, theology, philosophy and other relevant sources 20% C Inquiry and research skills 20% D Communication of religious ideas and understanding in appropriate forms 20%

 Code Descriptor.
-A student SCT12-1 analyses how Scripture and other relevant Church documents, with the integration of faith and reason, continues to guide the Church SCT12-2 describes the theology of the principal teachings and philosophy of the Catholic Church and key developments over time, which have shaped the Church's response to a range of issues SCT12-3 describes the significance of historical features and developments of the Catholic Church with reference to key people and issues SCT12-4 explains the contributions of the Catholic tradition to the understanding of what is good, true and beautiful in society, using a range of examples SCT12-5 analyses the role of the Catholic Church in guiding believers in facing the challenges of society SCT12-6 Synthesises and interprets a range of writings including Scripture and Church documents that inform Catholic theology SCT12-7 explains and evaluates developments in theological and philosophical traditions of the Catholic Church to support a religious understanding SCT12-8 explains and evaluates the human expression of Catholic faith in culture SCT12-9 plans and conducts investigations into a range of religious issues, and presents Catholic thinking using relevant evidence and sources SCT12-10 communicates religious understanding using theological knowledge, religious concepts and terms, in appropriate and well- structured forms
+A student SCT12-1 analyses how Scripture and other relevant Church documents, with the integration of faith and reason, continues to guide the Church SCT12-2 describes the theology of the principal teachings and philosophy of the Catholic Church and key developments over time, which have shaped the Church's response to a range of issues SCT12-3 describes the significance of historical features and developments of the Catholic Church with reference to key people and issues SCT12-4 explains the contributions of the Catholic tradition to the understanding of what is good, true and beautiful in society, using a range of examples SCT12-5 analyses the role of the Catholic Church in guiding believers in facing the challenges of society SCT12-6 Synthesises and interprets a range of writings including Scripture and Church documents that inform Catholic theology SCT12-7 explains and evaluates developments in theological and philosophical traditions of the Catholic Church to support a religious understanding SCT12-8 explains and evaluates the human expression of Catholic faith in culture SCT12-9 plans and conducts investigations into a range of religious issues, and presents Catholic thinking using relevant evidence and sources SCT12-10 communicates religious understanding using theological knowledge, religious concepts and terms, in appropriate and well-structured forms